Rating: ![]()

 46 minutes

-Production Date:
+Production Date

 1992-12-23

-Look for:
+Look For

-Martial Arts (duh)
+• Martial Arts (duh)

 Two brothers, Terry and Andy Bogard, witness the brutal murder of their own father, killed by a crime boss for the scrolls that hold the secrets to his family's martial arts abilities.
 The boys are told by their mentor to travel the world and hone their skills, preparing for the day when they will be taught the ultimate technique, one so secret it was never written down.
 Ten years later, Terry has returned to Japan, where he befriends Joe Higashi, an old brawling companion of Andy.
 He also becomes involved with Lily, a beautiful woman taken in by the man responsible for the murder of the brothers' father ten years back.
 As it turns out, the aging crime lord now controls a corrupt martial arts tournament from behind the scenes.
 Both brothers and Joe join the tournament as a way to get to the man at the top, but the tournament is less than honest.
 And even if they can find the man responsible for the destruction of their family, will they be able to beat him?

 Fatal Fury: Legend of the Hungry Wolf: Yet more fighting game-based anime.
 Not being a fan of this particular game, I can't say how true the characters or plot are to the button-masher, but fortunately familiarity isn't a prerequisite.
-The story starts from the beginning and supplies enough basic detail that it functions as a stand-alone piece of anime, albeit a relatively generic action-based one.
+The story starts from the beginning and supplies enough basic detail that it functions as a stand-alone piece of anime, albeit a relatively generic, action-based one.

-The plot isn't anything special--basic "join fighting tournament for revenge" stuff.
-Still, it has a respectable amount of drama, and does manage to serve up some twists.
-It qualifies as "decent action movie plot," meaning you're not going to watch it for the story, but it's good enough to pay attention to.
-Interestingly, while it offers a reasonably satisfying conclusion, there are two sequels--both of which are significantly better than this opener--that add quite a bit of depth and breadth to the characters and their world.
+The plot is basic "join fighting tournament for revenge" stuff.
+Still, it has a respectable amount of drama and does manage to serve up some twists.
+It qualifies as a decent action movie plot, meaning you're not going to watch it for the story, but it's good enough to pay attention to.
+Interestingly, while Legend of the Hungry Wolf offers a reasonably satisfying conclusion, there are two sequels that add quite a bit of depth and breadth to the characters and their world.
+Both, notably, are significantly better than this opener.

 The main characters are lean on detail, but they do manage to stand on more than just their fighting ability.
 Even the bad guys have some personality, although I can't say that's a surprise in fighting-game-based anime.
 What is a bit of a surprise, and a pleasant departure from many video game conversions, is that there aren't a huge glut of "just there for face time" folks--the cast is mercifully compact.

-The other thing that sets this fist-centric OAV apart from your average fighting game-spawn is reasonable abilities.
+The other thing that sets this fist-centric OAV apart from your average fighting game adaptation is reasonable abilities.
 There are no random street brawlers capable of leveling buildings with a fiery punch, and nobody can shoot laser beams from their eyes or steroid beams from their meaty palms.
 This isn't to say that it's completely devoid of supernatural abilities, but that stuff is reserved for the really impressive moments.

 I can't speak for the original Japanese, but the dub is generally quite good.
 It sure starts out on the wrong foot, though--for some reason the opening scene is very poorly acted, and the "little girl" sounds way too much like her adult self.
 After that, I have no complaints about the casting, and there's an unusual accent or two thrown in for good measure.
 The acting holds up pretty well, particularly in the dramatic scenes.